Nemin32/Nemin32.github.io/other/_posts/2020-08-18-munchrant.md

 re-releasing it every once in a while on new platforms (it's free money, yo), Soulstorm effectively retcons Munch's Oddysee leaving the character in the abyss between the canon and the obsolete lore.
-Apparently Lanning still considers Munch a character that's part of the universe, but every other circumstance is up in the air...
-And frankly maybe that's for the better.
+Apparently Lanning still considers Munch a character that's part of the universe, but every other circumstance is up in the air...and frankly maybe that's for the better.

 <center><p><b>Thanks for sticking by.</b></p></center>